Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Price to tax](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/PriceToTax.png "[Price to tax]")

 This extension is used to map a PIM price field attribute to a number attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
-Each of this data is extracted from the price attribute by the corresponding extension, for instance the tax rate is mapped by the *Price to Tax* extension.
+Each of this data is extracted from the price attribute by the corresponding extension.
+In this case, the tax rate is mapped by the *Price to Tax* extension.
 The tax rate settings are defined in the configuration.

 [comment]: <> (Is that right- number attribute?)